BluesparkLabs/bsp_rotating_banner/README.md

         }

- We only need to run "composer require bluesparklabs/bsp_rotating_banner" and all the dependencies will be installed.
+ We only need to run "composer require bluesparklabs/bsp_rotating_banner" and all dependencies will be downloaded.
 Then from CLI we can run "drush en bsp_rotating_banner" to activate the module.

  We need to add the Rotating Banner field to a content type and then create